Analytical Model and Experimental Testing of the SoftFoot: an Adaptive Robot Foot for Walking over Obstacles and Irregular Terrains: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

 The outcomes of the initial experiment are presented in Table~\ref{tab:humble}.
 The first column shows the dimensions and shapes of the eight different artificial terrains adopted, while subsequent columns present the results for the three feet designs tested: a rigid flat foot, a compliant foot, and the SoftFoot.
 Each cell provides the linear extension of the projection of the support polygon (Support length) and the compensatory ankle pitch angle required to maintain the leg vertical (Ankle pitch).
 The images show the starting condition of the experiments and the level of adaptability of the foot to the corresponding obstacle.
 The SoftFoot consistently demonstrated a smaller compensatory ankle pitch angle compared to the other two design solutions across all obstacles simulating uneven terrains (e.g., from obstacles 3 to 8).
 Similar results among the three feet are observed in more flat ground scenarios (e.g. obstacles 1 and 2).
 Additionally, it is worth noting that in cases of experiments with the SoftFoot, the support polygon was wider for six out of eight terrains compared to the rigid foot, and for seven out of eight terrains compared to the compliant one.
 The reduced support length in the flat terrain, in contrast to the rigid foot, can be attributed to the presence of the toe articulation in the SoftFoot.
-Based on the outcome of this experimental evaluation, it is reasonable to think that using such a design in a legged robotic system could increase the region on which the robot could exert forces and decrease the tilting momenta, and thus reduce the control effort needed to balance the robot in case of locomotion on uneven terrain.
-This is also visible in Fig.~\ref{fig:compensations}, which provides a comparison in terms of feet stability ranges.
-The results of compensatory ankle rotation are presented as a function of the Center of Pressure Position, for each foot and each artificial obstacle.
-This metric provides an estimation of the adjustments required to maintain the leg in a vertical position while navigating varied terrains.
-The SoftFoot outperformed other design solutions in most terrains, particularly those with larger uneven surfaces.
-The smaller compensatory ankle pitch angle of the SoftFoot translates into a more stable response of the robotic foot to environmental challenges and contributes to increased efficiency in maintaining equilibrium.
-This helps to minimize the control efforts needed to sustain stability during locomotion.